-I found this great quote last week for the Nav.igator subject “A goal is just a wish until you have a plan.”
+I found this great quote last week for the subject line of our weekly newsletter, “A goal is just a wish until you have a plan.”
 Good, right?
-Well, it’s really stuck with me through the last seven days.
+Well, it’s stuck with me through the last seven days.
 Mainly because, honey, I am a planner.
 Ask anyone on my team.
-Plans, strategies, a good spreadsheet, these are the things that really get me going (I say while knowing I’ve probably lost 75% of my audience…)
+Plans, strategies, and a good spreadsheet are the things that really get me going.
+I say, knowing I’ve probably lost 75% of my audience.

 Step 1- Identify Future-You

-Ok, this might be obvious, but I just love starting a new routine by mapping out my goals.
-If I’m pre-season for my favorite winter sport, skate skiing, then I sit down with myself in August and consider what went super well last season and what also went not so well.
-I hit a new split goal but my average time / kilometer for a distance race wasn’t what I hoped for.
-I suspect this was a two-fold issue:
+This might already be obvious, but I love starting a new routine by mapping out my goals.
+If I’m pre-season for my favorite winter sport, skate skiing, I sit down with myself in August and consider what went super well last season and what didn’t go so well.
+I hit a new split goal, but my average time/kilometer for a distance race wasn’t what I had hoped.
+This was likely a two-fold issue:

-Great, now I know what I need to improve on and what my goal is: improve 30K+ distance time.
+Now I know what I need to improve on and my goal: improve 30K+ distance time.

 Do the same with your budget.

-Let’s first ask yourself: what does future budget-bada$$ you look like?
+First ask yourself: what does your future look like as a budget queen?
 Are you slaying spreadsheets and taking money left on ‘the table’ to invest or save?

 Of course you are.

-Is there a specific goal you want to achieve and therefore setting this budget is ESSENTIAL to achieving that goal?
+Is there a specific goal you want to achieve, and therefore setting this budget is ESSENTIAL to attaining that goal?
 Awesome.
 Now visualize future-you and what you look like meeting that goal.

 Now- let’s also think through the last time you set a budget.
 Did you stick to it?
 What was the end result?
-And, if you didn’t stick with it long (we’ve all been there) what happened to put you off?
-Sure- bombing my last race wasn’t the ideal result.
-But what was the reason for failure (failure to pace + fear of falling on my ass)?
+And, if you didn’t stick with it long, what threw you off?
+We’ve all been there.
+Sure, bombing my last race wasn’t the ideal result.
+But what was the reason for failure (failure to pace + fear of falling on my butt)?
 The result of not preparing myself properly.

 Now that you have a goal and you’ve addressed the elephant in the room that helps you steer clear of any past shortcomings, you’re ready to execute a budgeting routine.
-Which brings me to Step #2…
+This brings me to Step #2.

 Step 2- Recognize Current-You